 In my northern slide presentation you will learn about some of the northern animals that I have encountered personally – caribou, polar bear, grizzlies, arctic fox, muskox, beluga whales, walrus – and the northern peoples – Dene, Metis and Inuit – who hunted and used them for food, clothing, tools, weapons, boats, homes, arts and crafts.
 You will also meet some of my special northern friends and family.

-In the workshops that follow the presentation, we may try on arctic clothing, play with animal packing dolls, play Inuit games, role-play jobs, interview pretend characters, write letters to my Dene, Metis and Inuit families or do whatever you think will help you learn more about this amazing part of Canada.
-You will see why life at the top of the world is a magic place.
+In the workshops that follow the presentation, we may try on arctic clothing, play with animal packing dolls, play Inuit games, role-play jobs, interview pretends characters, write letters to my Dene, Metis, and Inuit families or do whatever you think will help you learn more about this amazing part of Canada.
+You will see why life at the top of the world is a magical place.

 4. FAMILY STORIES, PIONEER STORIES

 (Illustrated by The Ring: Memories of a Metis Grandmother, the pioneer love story of Sam and Jane Livingston).

 Who’d have thought that an animal and an animal book An Ape Came out of my Hatbox would lead to a history book?
 Gypsy, an orphan gibbon ape in my grade six classroom at Monterey School in Victoria led me to the family of two of my students who asked me to help them write their family history.
 The unusual ring on father Dennis’s finger would become the title.
 His wife Marion would write the first draft.